Sialis

 No predator guard is 100% effective, but a decent one is always better than nothing!

 Note: Some folks just use an upside-down, 5 gallon plastic paint/joint compound bucket, with the metal bail/handle removed.
 Drill a hole in the middle of the bucket bottom.
-Keep it at the right height with a hose clamp underneath (mounted on the pole), or on two wooden blocks clamped to the pole wtih two long deck screws.
+Keep it at the right height with a hose clamp underneath (mounted on the pole), or on two wooden blocks clamped to the pole with two long deck screws.
 (Thanks Dan Hanan for this description.)

-• Two hanger iron straps (also called plumbers tape), 7 inches long
+• Two hanger iron straps (also called plumbers tape), 7 inches long (these keep stovepipe from banging on pole)

 • Two No. 8 B32 x 3/4 inch machine screws and nuts